-PFC George Stanton Garman was born on October 18, 1917, to Stephen Garman and Mabel May-Garman and raised in Fort Recovery, Ohio, with his sister and three brothers.
-He would later live outside of Celina, Ohio, and work on the family farm.
+PFC George Stanton Garman was born on October 18, 1917, to Stephen Garman and Mabel May-Garman in Celina, Ohio, and raised in Fort Recovery, Ohio, with his sister and four brothers.
+He would later live outside of Celina, Ohio, and work on the family farm on RFD #2.
+He registered for the draft on October 16, 1940, and named his mother as his contact person.
 On February 5, 1941, he was inducted into the U. S. Army and sent to Ft.
 Knox, Kentucky for basic training.
 Being from Ohio, he was assigned to C Company, 192nd Tank Battalion, which had been an Ohio National Guard tank company.
 The training was done with the 69th Tank Regiment of the First Armored Division by officers and enlisted men of the 192nd.

 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.

 In late March 1941, the 192nd was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion.